vinodkanneganti/vinodkanneganti/README.md

 - #Leadership #Build & Scale Teams #eCommerce #Cloud-Native

-- 📫 How to reach me ...Ping me on LinkedIn , my profile url is https://www.linkedin.com/in/vinodkanneganti/
+- 📫 If you think I would be a good fit for your team, drop me a line on LinkedIn, my profile url is https://www.linkedin.com/in/vinodkanneganti/

 <!---
 vinodkanneganti/vinodkanneganti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.